Shanghai (novel)

-Shanghai: The Ivory Compact is an epic historical novel by Canadian theatre director and acting coach David Rotenberg.
-Spanning several centuries of the history of the city of Shanghai, it is one of the longest novels ever published.
+Shanghai: The Ivory Compact is an epic historical novel by Canadian theatre director and acting coach David Rotenberg, spanning several centuries of the history of the city of Shanghai.
 While Shanghai was written as a stand-alone story, it includes cameo appearances by young versions of characters who appear in Rotenberg's detective series set in contemporary Shanghai.
 Shanghai received critical acclaim and sold well worldwide.

 Synopsis

 With his last breath, Q'in She Huang, the first Emperor of China, entrusts his followers with a sacred task in the year 207 BCE.
 Scenes intricately carved into a narwhal tusk show the future of a city "at the Bend in the River," and the Emperor's chosen three — his favourite concubine, head Confucian, and personal bodyguard — must set events in motion so that these prophecies are fulfilled, by passing their traditions down through the generations.

 About two thousand years later, in the mid 19th century, the descendants of the chosen three watch as Shanghai is invaded by opium traders and missionaries from Europe, America, and the Middle East.
 Of them all, two families, locked in a rivalry that lasts for generations, are central to the evolution of the city.
 As history marches on, they clash and intertwine with other locals and foreigners, shaping what will become the centrepiece of the new China, the city of Shanghai.

 One family is that of Silas Hardoon, an Iraqi Jew at the centre of more than one scandal, marrying his Chinese mistress and later adopting nearly forty neighbourhood orphans.
 Hardoon and his heirs become a force to be reckoned with from the 1880s to the 1940s.